Sliding Scale of Linearity vs. Openness

 - Dwarf Fortress, true to its nature, has no win condition, only a neverending series of lose conditions, all of which can be suspended indefinitely with relative ease.
 Adventure mode is even more wide open, but the lack of options that goes alongside the lack of limitations makes it more of a Level 2 in practice.

 - The Elder Scrolls titles typically fall into this category.
 In Daggerfall, for example, it's very easy to forgo the main quest, especially since there is a time limit respond to a PC's letter.
 Beyond that, you are on your own to explore and seek out sidequests.
 Morrowind is much the same — there's a main quest, you have a pointer to it, and it's 100% optional.
 (The Expansion Packs for it shade down into Level 5, being far more structured and having less non-main-quest content.)
-As for Skyrim...well, Skyrim may be THE definition of open world.
+Oblivion and Skyrim took a major step back in terms of openness, as they have a lot of areas unaccessable to player until he took the related quest.

 - Skyrim does a lot of carrot dangling to try to get you to do the main story content.
 For example, while the game opens up immediately after Helgen, you have to keep playing the main quest for a little while if you want access to dragon shouts and some of the other quests and expansion material steer you back to the main quest.
 This is why about a third of those who play Skyrim do end up completing the main quest which is high for such an open game.